Taiwan NGO shelves free trade zone referendum amid anti-China sentiment

 Kinmen county chief Chen Fu-hai was hopeful the free trade zone would happen eventually but said a referendum was inappropriate given the anti-China feelings.

-Taiwan votes in a new president and legislature in January when the ruling KMT is expected to be beaten by the Democratic Progressive Party (DPP), which has traditionally favoured an independent Taiwan.
+Taiwan votes in a new president and legislature in January when the ruling KMT is expected to be beaten by the Democratic Progressive Party (DPP), which has traditionally favored an independent Taiwan.

 Beijing and Taipei have been diplomatic and military rivals since 1949, when Chiang Kai-shek’s KMT fled to Taiwan after losing the Chinese civil war to Mao Zedong’s Communists on the mainland.

-China has not renounced the use of force to bring Taiwan under its control and steel and concrete anti-landing defences still scar the beaches of Kinmen.
+China has not renounced the use of force to bring Taiwan under its control and steel and concrete anti-landing defenses still scar the beaches of Kinmen.

 Taiwan Glory, based in Taiwan’s second city of Kaohsiung, belongs to China Glory, a NGO which says its goal is to help the poor, according to two senior officials within Taiwan Glory.